acozzubo/balance-CIES-2021/README.md

 **220505 Base de Publicaciones.xls**: Database with all the selected references.
 Used as input for the NLP tasks

-**220510_abstracts_analysis.ipynb**: Jupyter Notebook with Python code to replicate the analysis **220510_abstracts_analysis.html**: HTML version of the notebook
+**220510_abstracts_analysis.ipynb**: Jupyter Notebook with Python code to replicate the analysis

+**220510_abstracts_analysis.html**: HTML version of the notebook

-**211018_Taller de Validación.pptx**: Slides used to present preliminary  results to policymakers
+**211018_Taller de Validación.pdf**: Slides used to present preliminary  results to policymakers

 ## Acknowledgments